Mark Simmons (boxer): Boxing career

 At the 2000 Summer Olympics Simmons defeated Iran's Rouhollah Hosseini in the round of 16 by a score of 11–6, once again suffering a broken hand in this bout.
 Simmons then lost the guaranteed bronze medal match to Germany's Sebastian Köber in the quarterfinal.

+On Saturday May 31st 2025, Mark Simmons was inducted into the Boxing Canada Hall of Fame along with Russ Anber, Jean Pascal, Jean Francois Bergeron, and Benoit Gaudet.

 Personal life

 Simmons has also appeared in movies, including Rocky Marciano, Phantom Punch and Cinderella Man, and Flint Strong.
 In Cinderella Man, Simmons played 1930s heavyweight boxer Art Lasky, and was also the stunt double for Craig Bierko, who played Max Baer.

-In 2011, Simmons joined the Ontario Athletic Commission as a professional boxing referee.
+In 2011, Simmons joined the Ontario Athletic Commission as a professional boxing referee and judge.